 But I’ve learned the hard way (always the hard way isn’t it?), that research is necessary when it comes to such technical aspects.
 Not only will you look like a genius for knowing crazy facts about bows and arrows, but you’ll have a tale enriched with details that readers will love.

-To help you out, I’ve done a bit of that research, and below you’ll find a nifty guide to all things archery, packed with details for you to use in your own fantasy short stories and fantasy novels.
+To help you out further, I’ve done a bit of the required research, and below you’ll find a nifty guide to all things archery, packed with details for you to use in your own fantasy short stories and fantasy novels.

 What is an arrow?